d4l3k/cs311/a2/README.txt

 Plese fill in each of the following:

-Approximate hours on the project: TODO (when you get there)
+Approximate hours on the project: 3

-Acknowledgment of assistance (per the collab policy!): TODO
+Acknowledgment of assistance (per the collab policy!): None.

 For teams, rough breakdown of work: